Multi-Scale Node Embeddings for Graph Modeling and Generation: Data

 \subsection{World Trade Web}

-As a second application, we considered the World Trade Web (WTW) from the Gleditsch dataset \cite{2002_Gleditsch}, which reports the international trade flows (imports and exports) among all the world countries.
-We selected the year 2000 (the most recent one) and removed the states that were not reported in the BACI-CEPII GeoDist \cite{2011_GeoDist_Mayer} as we would use the geographical distances to coarse-grain the WTW.
-This results in $N_{0} = 185$ 0-nodes.
-Although we analyzed the year 2000 the methodology can be applied also to other years.
+As a second application, we analyzed the World Trade Web (WTW) tracked by the Gleditsch dataset \cite{2002_Gleditsch}, which reports bilateral trade flows (imports and exports) for every country.
+We focused on the year 2000 (the most recent one), and excluded the missing states in the BACI-CEPII GeoDist \cite{2011_GeoDist_Mayer}, whose distances are required for the coarse-graining procedure.
+After this filtering step, the graph has $N_{0} = 185$ 0-nodes.
+Although we illustrate the method for the year 2000, the methodology applies to any other period of time.